 - About Us

-MariaDB TX, with features previously only available in proprietary databases (e.g., temporal tables and queries), is the first enterprise open source database capable of challenging proprietary databases.
+MariaDB Platform, with features previously only available in proprietary databases (e.g., temporal tables and queries), is the first enterprise open source database capable of challenging proprietary databases.

 This enterprise database comparison between Oracle Database Enterprise Edition 18c, Microsoft SQL Server 2017 Enterprise and IBM Db2 Advanced Enterprise Server Edition 11.1 for Linux, Unix and Windows (LUW) and MariaDB TX 3.0 is based on 50+ features defined across six categories of modern enterprise requirements.Read the guide